Latchan-Ch/Store-Sales-Housing/README.md

-This repository contains two intermediate-level Machine Learning projects completed as part of my AI/ML Internship at ShadowFox.
+This repository contains two intermediate-level Machine Learning projects.
 Each project applies real-world datasets to build and analyze predictive models using Python, Pandas, Matplotlib, Seaborn, and Scikit-learn in Google Colab.

  Projects: